holehouse-lab/PIMMS/README.md

 These files describe the analysis that will be most relevant for thinking about a single chain, but the analysis that is reported ONLY at the end of the simulation represents an ensemble average.

 If simulations with many chains are run, the associated analysis is performed for every chain, which - if you don't care about it - can be computationally expensive.
-The `ANA_*` keywords control the frequency of analysis moves - in particular, the `ANA_POL` will scale all polymeric analysis, which can be useful when running simulations in which the behavior of individual chains is of no interest.
+The `ANA_*` keywords control the frequency of analysis moves - in particular, the `ANA_POL` will scale all polymeric analyses, which can be useful when running simulations in which the behavior of individual chains is of no interest.

 Filename | Explanation